TaroEld/BBbuilder/README.md

 	- "$uppercase" -> Upper-case-modname
 	- "$namespace" -> CamelCase modname, where underscores are removed and the following letter capitalised.
 Example: "mod_new_thing" -> "ModNewThing"

-Example usage: `bbbuilder init mod_my_first_mod -template ui -replace`
+Example usage: `bbbuilder init mod_my_first_mod -template ui -overwrite`

 ### extract \<zipPath\>
 Equal to the init command, but extracts existing mods instead, decompiling files if necessary.
 This is useful if you downloaded a mod from someone else, and would like to take a look.
 The other `init` flags can also be used here.
 *** <zipPath>: Specify path of mod to extract.
 The file will be put in your specified 'mods' directory.
 (Example: bbuilder extract C:/Users/user/Desktop/mod_test.zip)
 #### Flags
-- '-replace ': Replace the files in an existing folder.
+- '-overwrite ': Replace the files in an existing folder.
-- '-rename <newname>': Renames the extracted mod.
+- '-name <newname>': Renames the extracted mod.
-- '-altpath <path>': Specify alternative path to extract the mod to.
+- '-directory <path>': Specify alternative path to extract the mod to.
-Example usage: `bbbuilder extract "C:\Users\Taro\Downloads\mod_cool_things.zip" -altpath "C:\BB Modding\Other_peoples_mods\"`
+Example usage: `bbbuilder extract "C:\Users\Taro\Downloads\mod_cool_things.zip" -directory "C:\BB Modding\Other_peoples_mods\"`

 ### build \<modname\>
 The files of your mod are packed together to create a new zip. .nut files are compiled to test for syntax errors, and sprites are packed into brush files.